ds-civic-data/Emergency_response_time/documents/proposal.md

 ### Describe the data

-One observation is one call, wait time, health outcome, location

 #### Source with citation
 #### Data structure / size
 #### Observational unit

+Ideally, each observation would be one emergency call

 #### Types of variables

+We hope to have: wait time (numeric), health outcome (categorical), location (categorical)

 #### Confidentiality/privacy concerns

+Confidentiality is extremely relevant to this particular topic.
+The data will probably include phone numbers or addresses, which might be connected to health outcomes.
+It will be very important to protect the privacy of those recorded in the data set.

 ### Vision for deliverable

-The project deliverable will most likely be a whitepaper containing informative maps of Portland relating to the emergency response system.
-It may end up being a Shiny app, however.

 #### Visualizations
 #### Models
 #### Data
 #### Format

-White paper (Rmd document)
-Software (R package)
-Website (Shiny App)
+The project deliverable will most likely be a whitepaper containing informative maps of Portland relating to the emergency response system.
+It may end up being a Shiny app, however.